 - Customer reviews

 The best place to check for customer reviews is Amazon.
 Amazon doesn’t allow any Tom Dick and Harry to review products on their website.
 You can only review a product that you have actually bought.
 So when you read reviews from Amazon, there is a very good chance that you are actually reading honest unbiased reviews of other users.
-If you check out our list of the top 11 laser engravers under $500, you will notice that all of them have lots of positive reviews from other satisfied customers.
+If you check out some of the cheap laser engravers, you will notice that most of them have lots of positive reviews from other satisfied customers.

 So, in summary, cheap laser engravers can actually be good – as long as you do your homework and buy a good one.
 We have compiled the most popular laser engravers that are retailing on Amazon for less than $500.
 Here is a link to the article.
 Some of the laser engravers on this list go for as little as $200 and they are still good enough to handle laser engraving projects.